Libya–United States relations: 2011 Libyan Civil War

 Relations were again severely strained by the outbreak of the 2011 Libyan Civil War, in which Gaddafi attempted to crush first protests, and then an armed rebellion against his rule.
 The U.S. government cut ties with the Gaddafi regime, and enacted sanctions against senior regime members.
 White House Press Secretary Jay Carney said that the legitimacy of Gaddafi's regime had been "reduced to zero".
 The US, along with several European and Arab nations, then began to call for the United Nations to authorise military intervention in the conflict.
 US ambassador to the UN Susan Rice successfully pressured Russia and China not to veto the resolution, and it passed on March 17, 2011.

 The US military played an instrumental role in the initial stage of the intervention, suppressing Libyan air defenses and coordinating international forces in the establishment of a no-fly zone over Libya, before handing command responsibility to NATO and taking a supporting role in the campaign of air strikes against pro-Gaddafi forces.
 The intervention severely weakened the Gaddafi regime and aided the rebels to victory, with the fall of Tripoli in August 2011.

+In 2026, emails from July 2011 were revealed to show that Jeffrey Epstein and an associate named Greg Brown discussed plans to extort Libyan officials and seize state assets under the pretext of helping rebuild the country, with the involvement from former MI6 and Mossad.